saisree27/Maelstrom/README.md

 Checkout and download binaries and source code from the Releases page.

 ## Building from Source
+Requirements:
+- go version 1.23.0 or later
+- any C compiler
+- AVX-2 enabled processor (if not enabled, update `engine/screlu/screlu.go` with `AVX2_ENABLED=false` and remove the AVX2 CFLAGS)

 Clone the repository, then run `go build maelstrom/main.go`.
 The engine binary will be built into the project root folder as the binary `main`.
 Run this executable to start the CLI, which uses the [UCI-protocol](https://official-stockfish.github.io/docs/stockfish-wiki/UCI-&-Commands.html).
 Enter the following commands to run the engine on starting position from binary: